-(b) Net investment income per share has been calculated based on average shares outstanding during the period/year.
+(b) Net investment income per share has been calculated based on average shares outstanding during the periods.

-(c) Realized and unrealized gains and losses per share in the caption are balancing amounts necessary to reconcile the change in net asset value per share for the periods/years, and may not reconcile with the aggregate gains and losses in the Statement of Operations due to share transactions for the period/year.
+(c) Net realized and unrealized gains and losses per share in the caption are balancing amounts necessary to reconcile the change in net asset value per share for the periods, and may not reconcile with the aggregate gains and losses in the Consolidated Statement of Operations due to share transactions for the periods.

-$(d) \quad \text{Not annualized for periods less than one year.}$
+(d) Not annualized for periods less than one year.